-Armie Hammer, Chiara Ferragni & More Celebs in the Front Row At Milan Men’s Fashion Week
+Armie Hammer, Chiara Ferragni & More Celebs in the Front Row at Milan Fashion Week Men’s

 As per usual, it’s not uncommon to catch celebs sitting front row at fashion week.
-This year is no different at Milan Men’s Fashion Week.
+This year is no different at Milan Fashion Week Men’s.

 Chiara Ferragni — the Italian influencer and entrepreneur behind The Blonde Salad digital platform — sat front row today at the Prada spring ’18 runway show.
 The 30-year-old, who also designed her own collection of footwear and accessories, donned an embellished bra top with a floral skirt and matching velvet platform sandals for the occasion.
 It was also just announced that Ferragani will design all the costumes for the Italian lingerie label Intimissimi for it’s annual “Intimissimi on Ice” show.